SydneySchiller/Tactical-Pathplanning-in-Starcraft-II/ProjectFiles/Path_Planning/Readme.txt

 defines function Path
-We enter the final destination we want the bot to go to in Path the bot checks the influence map at that location if it is negative, adjust the path.
+We enter the final destination we want the bot to go to in Path the bot checks the influence map at that location if it is negative, recursively call Path with an adjusted the path.
 else: go to that path